 So how can batten strips repair seams that display icing or movement?

-Serving as protective barriers, battens are constructed of various metal finishes and polystyrene foam and attached to existing panel joints with screws and butyl.
-The strips measure approximately six inches wide and only protrude ¾ of an inch or 2 inches, providing a clean layer of insulation to panel joints. ¾- inch battens deliver an R-Value of 3, while 2-inch battens deliver an R-Value of 10.
+Serving as protective barriers, battens are constructed of a 26-gauge metal strip and expanded polystyrene (EPS) foam.
+They are attached to existing panel joints with screws and butyl.
+The strips measure approximately three to five inches wide and only protrude ¾ of an inch to 3 inches.
+Battens with a depth of ¾ of an inch deliver an R-value of 3, while battens with a depth of 3 inches deliver an R-value of 12.

-The installation process is simple: first, the installer applies butyl in the joint and covers it with a vaper barrier tape.
-Next, the installer holds the polystyrene foam over the joint while placing the metal batten over the foam and screwing it onto the panel.
+The installation process is simple: first, the installer applies butyl in the joint and covers it with venture tape.
+Next, the installer holds the expanded polystyrene (EPS) foam over the joint while placing the metal batten over the foam and screwing it onto the panel.

-Offering a simple solution, battens can reseal wall-to-wall joints, top-to-walls-and-corners joints, and walls-to-floors joints.
-They can be mounted internally or externally; however, an external application is most effective in keeping hot air and condensation out of the walk-ins’ joints.
+Offering a simple solution, battens can reseal any joint on your walk-in.
+They can be mounted internally or externally; however, an external application is most effective in keeping warm air and condensation out of the walk-in’s joints.

 Exterior with Batten Strips Applied